 Tennis Forehand Technique for Beginners

 To hit your forehand, like everything else in tennis, it will start with your footwork and positioning.
 You’ll want to make sure your feet are pointed towards the right, and your feet should be between a 45 and 90-degree angle from the net.

 David Ferrer’s feet are pointed to the right, and if you put a yardstick in front of his feet, it would make about a 45-degree angle from the net.
 Beginner players may want to bring the left foot even further forward.

 If you’re too open (less than 45 degrees or parallel to the net), then you will miss to the left.
 If you are too closed, then you will struggle to hit the crosscourt forehand with consistency and power.

-Take your racket back early and low.
-Some advanced players, and pros like to do a loop by bringing the racket back high before dropping it.
+Take your racquet back low.
+Many beginners don’t get this right, but your racquet needs to start pointed down at the court.
+Some advanced players and pros like to do a loop by bringing the racket back high before dropping it.
 Either way, the racket will need to be low and pointed down towards the court at about a 45-degree angle.
 Make sure your strings are pointed down as well.

 When you start your swing, make sure to shift your weight from your back foot to your front foot.
 Swing the tennis racket up through the ball making sure you follow through over your shoulder.
 The strings should brush up the back of the ball, a little around the outside of the ball too.